Antakirinja people

 The Antakirinja, otherwise spelt Antakarinya, and alternatively spoken of as the Ngonde, (Note: "An alternative that may be more valid is Ngonde, but this term has been said by some aborigines to embrace also the Jangkundjara, being applied to two hordes in the Everard Range area.") are an indigenous Australian people of South Australia.

 Many people who previously identified as Antikirinya now instead identify as Yankunytjatjara.

 Name

-Their tribal ethnonym generally signifies "westerners", from andakara / antakiri, apparently meaning 'west,' with the suffix -nja denoting 'name'.
+The name Antakarinya is almost certainly of Arrandic origin.
+A probable etymology is antekerre ("south") and -nye (a suffix attached to directions or places indicating something from there).

+Norman Tindale held the name means "westerners", from andakara ("west").
+Wilkins & Petch (1997) states it is probably from Lower Arrernte, from the words antekerre ("west") and -arenye ("originating from").

 Language

-Antakirinya is a Western Desert language belonging to the Wati language family of the Pama-Nyungan languages.
+Antakarinya language is a Western Desert language belonging to the Wati language family of the Pama–Nyungan languages.

 Country

 Norman Tindale estimated the total range of lands to extend over roughly 24,500 mi2.
 They lived around the headwaters of four rivers, the Hamilton, Alberga, Wintinna, and Lora, and northwards over the modern border as far as Kulgera in the Northern Territory.
 Their southern frontiers, just before the start of the gibber desert terrain, ran down to Mount Willoughby, Arckaringa, and the Stuart Range, close to the Kokata territory at Coober Pedy.
 The line separating them from the Matuntara tribe roughly coincides with the northern reaches of the bluebush plains.